Ahmad-fadl/ita/src/data/Hydrated_Tweets/README.md

 we don't reach the rate limit anymore.
 We keep the delay-function and the parameter option to make use of it or not (delay=True/False), in case something changes or other systems run in better time and then get a Too Many Request Error.
 Btw: There are only daytime request limits for `/statuses/mentions_timelines` and `/statuses/user_timeline`, which we don't use ([source](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/timelines/faq#:~:text=What%20are%20the%20new%20rate,auth%20and%20app%2Dauth%20requests.)).

+**Update:** The former extraction method cuts off tweets.
+We have replaced it by another method (no changes in delay function was needed).
+This method needs much more time (min 30 hours), since we cannot request in bigger batches.
+Now, the time-delay-function is very useful again.

 ----------
 ### Packaging